-"Children and young people mature at different rates and their understanding and responses to be eavement are likely to be based as much on their experience of life as their chronological age.
+"Children and young people mature at different rates and their understanding and responses to bereavement are likely to be based as much on their experience of life as their chronological age.
 The age categories given are guidelines only and it is important to realise that responses do vary and occur at other ages".
-(Monroe, 1993: Monroe & Kraus 1996) Child Bereavement UK than what has actually occurred.
+(Monroe, 1993: Monroe & Kraus 1996) Child Bereavement UK

-The age categories given are guidelines only and CYP may not fit neatly into them:
+The age categories given are guidelines only and CYP may not fit neatly into them : -